bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Note, both sender and recipient need the Signal application to be installed.

-Android users can also make Signal their default SMS application, and one by one convince the friends to also adopt Signal on their device.
-One such inducement to change is that [SMS is not a secure or private technology](https://www.rokacom.com/are-text-messages-encrypted).
+Android users can also make Signal their default SMS application, and one by one convince their friends to also adopt Signal.
+One such inducement to change is that [SMS is not a secure technology](https://www.rokacom.com/are-text-messages-encrypted).

 The Signal application also supports [disappearing